As you probably know, Facebook asks for some pretty sensitive information when someone signs up for an account.

 If one of your friends has a legitimate need for your address or phone number, they can easily send you a private message and ask for it.
 Making it available right on your profile page could really come back to haunt you.

 And finally, remember this: Just keeping your personal info off of your Profile page isn’t enough.
-I also recommend that you never post your address or phone number in a Facebook post or status update.
+I also recommend that you never post your age, date of birth, address or phone number in a Facebook post or status update.

 The info in your public posts and status updates can be searched for and viewed by crooks just as easily as the info on your Profile page.
 And unless you intentionally remove it, it’ll stay on there forever.
 Just sayin’.